Shopify/react-native-skia/docs/docs/image-filters/shadows.md

 The `DropShadow` image filter is equivalent to its [SVG counterpart](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow()).
 It creates a filter that draws a drop shadow under the input content.
-There is a `shadowOnly` property that renders the drop shadow excluding the input content.
+A `shadowOnly` property renders the drop shadow, excluding the input content.

 | Name        | Type          |  Description                                                  |